dxw/contracts/agreements/agency_terms.md

     3. The Project Description dxw provides will represent our best understanding of the work that you require to be completed as part of the Project, at the time it was written.
-    4. At any time during a Project if the Project Description changes substantially, you must tell us, and a new Project Description must be agreed in writing.
+    4. At any time during a Project if the goals or user needs your project is addressing change substantially, you must tell us, and a new Project Description must be agreed in writing.
-    5. If the Product Description is amended during the Project, the Sprints Estimate must also be amended.
-If it is not, the Sprints Estimate originally provided in the proposal will apply.
+    5. If the Product Description is changed during the Project, dxw may provide a new Sprints Estimate.
     6. Neither the Project Description nor the proposal is a specification and neither commit us to providing any particular features or deliverables, other than the provision of Sprints.